megdna/megdna.github.io/pages/blog.md

 permalink: /blog/
 ---

-I am not sure if I will start blogging again, but you can see what I am sharing on my <a href="{{ site.baseurl }}/dna">Social Sites</a>.
-Feel free to connect with me on any of these networks.
+I am not sure if I will start blogging again, but you can see what I am sharing and connect with me on my <a href="{{ site.baseurl }}/dna">Social Networks</a>.

 {% include widget.html %}